TomMakkink/Checkers/README.md

-# OO_Tutorial-
+# Checkers

-Object Orientated tutorial for Programming Styles Course.
+Object Orientated implementation of the classic board game Checkers.